ErfanMowlaei/ssSTICI/README.md

 ## Overview

 Single-cell RNA sequencing (scRNA-seq) can provide both expression measurements and genetic variant calls for individual cells, but the resulting scRNA-seq alignment are extremely sparse and contain false-positive and false-negative base calls. **ssSTICI** adapts the STICI Split-Transformer with Integrated Convolutions framework to this setting by training a separate model **de novo for each sparse scRNA-seq alignment**.
-The trained dataset-specific model reconstructs A/T/G/C probabilities at every site and can be used to produce a substantially denser matrix for downstream phylogenetic/genetic-type analyses.
+The trained sample-specific model reconstructs A/T/G/C probabilities at every site and can be used to produce a substantially denser matrix for downstream phylogenetic/genetic-type analyses.

 Upstream STICI resources: